 The Region VI WDB utilizes the services of an in-house staff person (Fiscal Officer) as the person responsible for oversight of the disbursal of grant funds for the WDB.
 A third party CPA firm, Conley CPA Group, PLLC is utilized to perform bookkeeping and accounting services for the board.
-(See Attachment G-Bookkeeping and Accounting Contract Statement of Work)
+(See Attachment J- Bookkeeping and Accounting Services Quote)